-It sounds pretty smart at first, but we’ve actually never done it.
+This all sounds pretty smart at first, but we’ve actually never done any of it.
 In fact, we accumulated wealth much faster and retired early by taking the exact opposite approach: We paid ourselves last.

 Whenever we made money at work, we would spend only as much as we needed to live a happy, fulfilling life (which we found isn’t all that much).
 Then, 100% of the remainder would be invested, ultimately buying us freedom and making work completely optional.

 When we made extra money or found another way to cut our expenses, we didn’t level up our discretionary spending to compensate — we just saved even faster.

 Budgets are for Beginners